 The big news from Circadian Sleep Disorders Network is that we are starting a patient-powered registry, partnering with Patient Crossroads.
 We hope this will provide some useful data to researchers, as well as access to patients with these disorders who may be willing to participate in further research.
 We are currently developing the questions to be used in the initial survey.
 If any of you would like input into those questions, please contact me at firstname.lastname@example.org ("don't forget the hyphen, or you'll get the Chinese Software Development Network.").

 We're still busy raising awareness of these disorders, among the medical community as well as the public.
 But a weak link in our efforts is that the sleep pages on the NIH website STILL do not include Circadian Rhythm Sleep Disorders.
-This is the fifth year I've been coming here and raising this issue.
+This is the fourth year I've been coming here and raising this issue.
 Lay people look to NIH for authoritative information, and they look up Delayed Sleep Phase Disorder or Non-24-Hour Sleep-Wake Disorder and don't find it on the NIH website.
 That supports their belief that we're just making up these disorders and that we don't have to be taken seriously.
 NIH, it's time, please fix this.

 I'd also like to touch on what I believe is an often overlooked point in the research.
 Delayed Sleep Phase Disorder (for example) is a symptom, not a single disorder.
 There are lots of people who are "evening types", and many of them have a longer than average intrinsic circadian rhythm.
 But most of them can entrain to relatively normal sleep hours and can manage their daytime jobs.
 Why can't we?
 (This is what normal sleepers find so hard to understand: even if we push ourselves and get extremely tired, we just don't fall asleep at the desired time.)